ekurtgl/basler_arduino/readme.md

 pred_preview_toggle_button: 'b' # toggle button for prediction preview
 ```

 Currently, both cameras can be used but only one preview should be enabled.
-With two cameras (Basler + GS3-U3), we can acquire data at 60 FPS with (1280 x 1280) resolution or one camera with 120 FPS with the same resolution.

 ### Recording Duration